 Just as the Internet has transformed the world as we knew it in just a few decades, it is widely predicted that the next radical transformation of our lives will be ushered in by The Internet of Things or IoT as it is called.
 According to https://www.huffpost.com, which quotes a Cisco report, by 2020, the number of Internet-connected devices will exceed 50 billion.
-According to research, by 2020 the number of Internet-connected devices may be predicted to be in the range of 75 billion (source).
+According to research, by 2020 the number of Internet-connected devices may be predicted to be in the range of 75 billion.
 Among many things, IoT will also radically affect Product Lifecycle Management with its positive “domino effect” that will serve to create enhanced product effectiveness spanning the complete lifecycle of the product.

 Traditional Product Lifecycle Management

-Before the advent of the era of automated data collection, typically, product developers needed to rely on customers’ feedback to know what had appealed to users and what were the negatives.
+Before the advent of the era of automated data collection, typically, product developers typically needed to rely on customers’ feedback to know what had appealed to users and what were the negatives.
 Unfortunately, as researchers found out to their dismay that often when the users complained about the product being ‘below expectations’, ‘poor quality,’ not user-friendly, ‘too slow,’ and so on, it was impossible to get meaningful insights and apply corrective action promptly enough to be able to make a difference.
 Product managers also had to face the challenge of trying to satisfy customers with dated information since data collection was not in real-time.
-The real challenges of traditional product lifecycle management were thus two-fold; the inability of collecting performance data in real-time and the time taken to manually identify the problems and initiate corrective action says a BigDropInc digital marketing consultant.
+The real challenges of traditional product lifecycle management were thus two-fold; the inability to collect performance data in real-time and the time taken to manually identify the problems and initiate corrective action says a BigDropInc digital marketing consultant.
 The advantages resulting from intelligent automation that did not rely on human intervention for diagnosing and recommending action is clear.
 This is the driving force behind the evolution of IoT that relies on automatic data collection in real-time through sensors and intelligent automation as a solution to the woes of traditional PLM.

 The domino effect of IoT